 by eInvestigator | October 30, 2014 1:00 am

-A police officer, often known as either a law enforcement officer or a cop, is a warranted employee of a police department, force or military.
+A police officer is a warranted employee of a police department, force or military.
 Police officers are paid positions and are not appointed or elected to their post citizens.
 However, Police Chiefs and Commissioners may be elected by residents in the local community.
+Police officers are also known as law enforcement officers or cops.
+Below is a list of the most common police officer duties.

 Some trained operatives may go “under cover” to infiltrate criminal organizations such as gangs, cults, organized crime units such as the mafia and even religious organizations.
 Personnel who go under cover don’t resemble the typical uniformed cop.
 They assimilate themselves into the community they are trying to infiltrate by wearing the same clothes, frequenting the same bars and restaurants, and engaging in similar activities.